florayh/gold-malaria/README.md

-# Reproduction Package

-**Paper:** "Gold mining increases malaria burden in the Brazilian Amazon"
+# Reproduction Package for "Gold mining increases malaria burden in the Brazilian Amazon"

 ---